Education forms a foundation for the progress of individuals. It is

 forty.
 These adults, since are not aware of the importance of

-education are reluctant to send their own children to the school.
+education, are reluctant to send their own children to school.
 This

 continues for the next generation.